 - 400 units are added at 5.50 as purchases

-- 100 units are sold at with a cost of 5.00 (first units sold are those in opening inventory)
+- 100 units are sold at with a cost of 5.00 (first units sold are those in beginning inventory)

-- 100 units are sold with a cost of 5.50 (all opening inventory has been used, so some of the purchases at 5.50 are now sold)
+- 100 units are sold with a cost of 5.50 (all beginning inventory has been used, so some of the purchases at 5.50 are now sold)

 The FIFO method used in this example is demonstrated in the tables below.

 The first table shows the movement in units.
 The items sold comprise 100 of the 5.00 units and 100 of the 5.50 units.
-It also shows that because the opening inventory has all been sold, the remaining closing inventory is all 5.50 units.
+It also shows that because the beginning inventory has all been sold, the remaining ending inventory is all 5.50 units.

 This table converts the units in the table above to values at either 5.00 or 5.50 per unit.

 The FIFO method is one of the available methods used in inventory management.
-Clearly the method used to determine which units are sold and which remain in closing inventory determines the value of the cost of goods sold and the closing inventory.
+Clearly the method used to determine which units are sold and which remain in ending inventory determines the value of the cost of goods sold and the ending inventory.
 As profit depends on the cost of goods sold, the method chosen will affect the profits of a business.